-Equipment performance monitoring should be in accordance with the ACR-AAPM Technical Standard for Nuclear Medical Physics Performance Monitoring of Gamma Cameras [20].
+Equipment performance monitoring should be in accordance with the ACR-AAPM Technical Standard for Nuclear Medical Physics Performance Monitoring of Gamma Cameras [19].

-A gamma camera with a low-energy all-purpose/general all-purpose or high-resolution collimator is usually desirable.
-If the clinical question relates to VUR, the field of view (FOV) must be large enough to include both the bladder and kidneys.
+A gamma camera with a low-energy all-purpose/general all-purpose (LEAP/GAP) or high-resolution collimator (LEHR) may be desirable.
+If the clinical question relates to vesicoureteral reflux, the field of view (FOV) must be large enough to include both the bladder and kidneys.
 For infants and small children, magnification may be used if a large FOV camera head (400 mm) is employed.

+A 64×64 acquisition matrix is sufficient for detectors up to 400 mm in diameter.
+For larger detectors, a 128×128 matrix is needed.
 A framing rate of 10 to 30 seconds per frame is suggested during the filling phase of the study and no more than 5 seconds per frame during micturition.
 The collimator face and the entire imaging field must be protected from radiopharmaceutical contamination using plastic-backed absorbent pads or other similar material.
 Plans for collection, disposal, storage, or decontamination of radioactive urine and materials must be considered.